Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Leaning Tower of Lire.md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

-**Mitigation**: Demonstrator to monitor building, anticipate collapse, and get children to stand back.\r\nCall a first aider in the case of an injury.
+**Mitigation**: Demonstrator to monitor building, anticipate collapse, and get children to stand back.
+Call a first aider in the case of an injury.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4